RaizyDaizy/DevourUnlocker/README.md

 # DevourUnlocker
 DevourUnlocker by RaizyDaizy(DX11 Edition)

 It's my first Unlocker for Game DEVOUR...
-Enjoy while you can use this UNLOCKER of this game!!!
+Enjoy while you can use UNLOCKER of this game!!!

 [Join To My Discord](https://discord.gg/F6nj6pjaJN)